-- 3. The student must have an approved mentor for the project by the Principal. - 4.
+- 1. Completed applications, Option II and Internship, must be received by the Principal's Option II Credit Review Committee by the first week of September for enrollment in Fall Semester Internship and the first week of January for Spring Semester Internship.
+Internship applications are in addition to the Option II application.
+The Internship application provides specific details of requirements.
+See application for more information. - 2.
+The Internship must be approved by the Principal's Option II Credit Review Committee. - 3.
+The student must have an approved mentor for the project by the Principal. - 4.
 The student must complete a self-reflection and learning outcome report at the conclusion of the internship experience and submit it to his/her mentor.
 The mentor will include a copy of the report with his/her evaluation. - 5.
 The Internship mentor is responsible for the final evaluation and must submit verification that Internship objectives have been met.
 Grades for Internship will be reflected on transcripts in compliance with the district's grading policy.
 Internships will be included in the calculation of a student's overall GPA.
 Failure to submit a report by the mentor will result in the designation of "64" or lower on the student's transcript. - 6.
 Internship credit cannot be earned for providing assistance to a staff member.

-Orange Public School District OHS, Twilight Program & OPA Instructions for the Application for Option II Credit N.J.A.C.
+Orange Public School District OHS, Twilight U & Orange Prep Instructions for the Application for Option II Credit N.J.A.C.
 6A:8-5.1 et seq.